Armed Forces Claims

 Hearing loss

 Our team has extensive experience in dealing with noise-induced hearing loss.
-Armed forces personnel are subject to some of the noisiest working conditions; however, commanders should still provide personnel with the relevant personal protective equipment to ensure that unnecessary hearing loss isn’t suffered.
+Armed forces personnel are subject to some of the noisiest working conditions, and commanders should provide personnel with the relevant personal protective equipment to ensure that they don’t suffer unnecessary hearing loss.
+Visit our dedicated page for more information.

 Are You Unhappy with How a Solicitor has Handled your Armed Forces Claim?